The Truth About $300 Senior Apartments: A Complete Guide for Low Income Residents

 How rent is calculated based on income

-Most affordable senior housing uses a simple formula: residents pay 30% of their gross income toward rent.
-This 30% threshold is the standard definition of affordability in housing policy across North America.
+Most affordable senior housing uses a simple formula: residents pay 30% of their income toward rent.
+That 30% threshold is the standard definition of affordability in U.S. housing policy.

-If a senior has a monthly income of $1,393.36, their rent would be capped at about $418.
+A senior with about $1,400 a month in income would pay roughly $420.
 This keeps housing affordable relative to what they actually earn.

 Why 30% is the affordability standard

-The 30% figure comes from how much low-income seniors typically receive.
+The 30% benchmark has been fixed in federal housing law for decades.
 When housing costs exceed 30% of income, people struggle to pay for food, medicine, and transportation.

 When seniors spend more than 30% on housing, other essentials suffer.
 Government programs and subsidized housing aim to keep costs below this threshold.